TOKYO

 A shot of the dining room of Sushi Oumi in Tokyo

 Sushi lovers regularly return to Sushi Oumi for its delectable Edomae-style sushi and meaningful conversations with the chef.
-Enjoy ten nigiri sushi as well as Chef Oumi's signature conger eel and egg dish and leave with but the best memories.
+Enjoy 10 nigiri sushi, as well as Chef Oumi's signature conger eel and egg dish, and leave with a full stomach and new memories.

-An omakase lunch at Sushi Oumi is an excellent introduction to this traditional cuisine.
+An omakase lunch at Sushi Oumi is an excellent introduction to this traditional cuisine and all with an affordable price tag.

 Chef Takashi Kamikura heads to the market at the crack of dawn to sample, purchase and, later on, age fish to serve his guests at his restaurant in Minato City.